liferay/liferay-docs/develop/tutorials/articles/244-liferay-js-api/04-invoking-liferay-services.markdown

     }

 Next you can learn how to populate the inner parameters of the request.

 ## Inner Parameters [](id=inner-parameters)

-When you pass in an object parameter, you’ll often need to populate its inner parameters (i.e., fields).
+When you pass in an object parameter, you'll often need to populate its inner parameters (i.e., fields).

 Consider a default parameter `serviceContext` of type `ServiceContext`.
 To make